 More St. Patrick’s Day Crafts You Might Like

-- St. Patrick’s Day Gnome Garland – I dig this garland so much, I put it across my fireplace mantle, but I’m thinking I might need a mini garland to decorate my bathroom!
+- St. Patrick’s Day Gnome Garland – I love this garland so much I put it across my fireplace mantle, but I’m thinking I might need a mini garland to decorate my the mailbox on the porch.

 - Plush St. Patrick’s Day Gnome – You’re not going to find a more fun and appropriate entry into making gnomes for kids!